-This wreath takes only a few minutes to put together.
-So if your up for trying a unique wreath for Halloween that’s easy to make, this is the one!
+The ravens nest Halloween wreath wreath takes only a few minutes to put together.
+If your up for trying a unique wreath for Halloween that’s easy to make, this crow nest wreath is the one!
 Here’s how I made it!

 - Large Wispy Twig Wreath (Michaels)